 The front squat places more emphasis on the quadriceps muscles compared to any squat variation and when done with proper form builds mass and strength to the thighs.

 How to do the front squat

-- Bend your knees slowly as you raise your head up, keep your back straight and abs tight.
+- As you raise your head, slowly bend your knees while keeping your back straight and abs tight.

-- Lower yourself until your thighs are parallel to the floor.
+- Reduce your body weight until your thighs are parallel to the ground.

 This is a machine-based exercise that allows you to build lower body strength besides the squats, and emphasizes the quadriceps muscles and can allow for the use of heavier weights.
 Use a closer stance position on the leg press machine to target the outer quads while a wider stance works best for the inner quads.

 - Using a leg machine, load the desired weight on the machine.